jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 There are still some things that make working with it just a tad bit harder than necessary.

-Today's topic is on making running Docker containers are the current local user,
+Today's topic involves running Docker containers using the local host system's current logged-in user.

 ## The Problem